xicodomingues/francinette/README.md

 ## Runnning:

-If you are on a root of a project and under it you have the exercises, francinette should be able to tell which project it is and execute the corresponding tests.
+If you are on a root of a project, francinette should be able to tell which project it is and execute the corresponding tests.

 ```
 in: /C00 $> francinette
 ```

-you can also use the shorter version of the command: `paco`
+You can also use the shorter version of the command: `paco`

 In the case above, francinette should run the tests in C00.

-You can also use francinette to evaluate a project from github.
+You can also use francinette to evaluate a project from GitHub.

 ```
 $> francinette git@repository.42.com/intra-uuid-8e9b82a1-59b4-43cd-ah34-639a79beeb5f-391f552